 the Environmental Health & Safety Office (email@example.com) for processing to CorVel within 3 days of the injury.
 In the event that the employee

 is unable to work due to the work related injury, Carl Gerhold (931-221-6103) and

 Human Resources 931-221-7177 should be contacted.

 The employee is responsible for providing information from the treating physician to his/her supervisor regarding his/her ability to return to work.
 Should the employee elect to receive sick and annual pay rather than temporary total disability benefits, the employee should sign a statement that this is a voluntary election on their part and realize that they will not be eligible to receive temporary total disability benefits during this period.
 CorVel will provide benefits to the employee until he/she is released from the doctor's care.

 Claims must be filed no later than one year from the date of occurrence.
 Failure to do so will result in disallowance of the claim unless evidence of extenuating circumstances is presented.

 The party employing the attorney must pay the attorney's fees.
 The law allows an attorney to charge up to 20 percent of the payments received.
-Sedgwick James should be notified in writing of the name and address of the employee's attorney.
+CorVel should be notified in writing of the name and address of the employee's attorney.

 Death Benefit Claims

 Should an employee's compensable injury result in death, survivors are eligible for certain death benefits under the workers' compensation program.
-To receive these benefits, the surviving spouse (or other surviving dependent) should file a completed Accident Report Form with Human Resources.
-Human Resources will then forward this form to Sedgwick James.
-Once this form has been filed and any requested documentation has been provided, Sedgwick James will be able to determine if the employee’s death was work related, and, if approved, payment to survivors will begin.
+To receive these benefits, the surviving spouse (or other surviving dependent) should contact Human Resources, 931-221-7177.
+Human Resources will then forward requested information to CorVel.
+Once the information has been filed and any requested documentation has been provided, CorVel will be able to to determine if the employee's death was work related, and, if approved, payment to survivors will begin.